 Both the buyer and seller, in an option trade, establish the position with an opening transaction.
-The buyer has an opening purchase, and the seller has an opening sale.
+The buyer has an opening purchase and the seller has an opening sale.
 To exit the option position, an investor must close out the position.
-The buyer of the option may exit a position through:
+The buyer of the option may exit their position through the following:

-- A closing sale.
+- A closing sale

-- Exercising the option.
+- Exercising the option

-- Allowing the option to expire.
+- Allowing the option to expire

-The seller of an option may exit or close out a position through:
+The seller of an option may exit or close out their position through the following:

-- A closing purchase.
+- · A closing purchase

-- Having the option exercised or assigned.
+- Having the option exercised or assigned to them

-- Allowing the option to expire.
+- Allowing the option to expire